A cooperative Escape-Room type puzzle, and the most challenging "Fast Forward" game

-I've scoured the personal comments and skimmed through some reviews and other articles, and carefully organized some key quotations to bring you the important things you need to know and what other people think about Fast Forward: FORTRESS.
+I've scoured the personal comments and skimmed through some reviews and other articles, and carefully organized some key quotations to bring you the important things you need to know and what other people think about Fast Forward: FLEE.
 The parts in bold express my own conclusions, which are then expanded upon and substantiated by the citations that follow, to give you a feel of what most people are saying on each point.
 Perhaps you could call this a kind of "consensus of opinion", somewhat biased because I'm the one who gets to pick the quotes to include, but overall a well-rounded and fairly objective viewpoint.
-So here you have it, an at-a-glance overview of some of the majority opinions that you need to know about Fast Forward: FORTRESS.
+So here you have it, an at-a-glance overview of some of the majority opinions that you need to know about Fast Forward: FLEE.

 NB: For more reviews like this, see this list.

 1. FLEE is the third title in the Fast Forward series from Friedemann Friese.

 "An unassuming yet lovely trilogy of time-wasting games that are redolent of modern app-culture where the intent is not to win the game but to keep on playing until you get to the end." - Mezike